syntasso/workshop/enhancing-a-promise/README.md

 #### Introducing a new resource label to the Postgres manifest

 When a new Postgres is requested, we need to generate a `postgresql` resource.
-The template for this resources is stored as `minimal-postgres-manifest.yaml`.
+The template for this resource is stored as `minimal-postgres-manifest.yaml`.
 In order to allow customisation of a label, we first need to set the label in this template by updating the metadata.
 Go ahead and add the following under `metadata`, taking care that it's correctly indented:

 ```yaml
 labels: